Shawn Stussy is born in Southern California.

 Shawn starts his own surfboard business in Laguna Beach.
-To make the boards more distinguishable, he scrawls his surname signature on the boards.
+To make the boards more distinguishable, he scrawls his surname signature on the boards, stylized as “Stüssy.”

-To help spur sales at the Action Sports Retailer trade show, Stüssy takes black T-shirts and screen-prints the signature on them in white.
+To help spur sales at the Action Sports Retailer trade show, Stussy screen-prints his new logo in white across black T-shirts.
 By the end of the trade show, he had sold 24 boards and a thousand T-shirts.

 The brand makes its way to Europe and is embraced by the hip-hop community.
-By the end of the decade, Stüssy will have stockists throughout the U.S., Europe, Australia, and Japan.
+By the end of the decade, Stüssy (the brand) will have stockists throughout the U.S., Europe, Australia, and Japan.

 Stüssy opens a flagship New York store with the help of James Jebbia, who will go on to create the streetwear brand Supreme while working at Stüssy.
 This is also the first year of the International Stüssy Tribe meeting, which takes place in Tokyo.